Locally Rare Vascular Plants in the Santa Cruz Mtns

 Checklist of Jasper Ridge Biological Preserve Locally Rare Plants

-- We also follow the Locality Data Convention of the CNPS Santa Cruz Co. checklist of upper and lower case location names, UPPER CASE JRBP signifying documentation 1993 or more recent, lower case jrbp signifying only pre-1993 documentation.
+- We also follow the Locality Data Convention of the CNPS Santa Cruz Co. of upper and lower case location names, UPPER CASE JRBP signifying documentation 1995 or more recent, lower case jrbp signifying only pre-1995 documentation.
 (Neubauer, 2013:11)